 - Earn 2 BMO Rewards points per $1 spent on all other purchases

-- Mastercard Airport Experiences provided by LoungeKey plus 4 free passes (as of Aug.
-8, 2018)
+- Mastercard Airport Experiences membership provided by LoungeKey, plus four annual complimentary passes

 - Comprehensive travel insurance package included

 The signup bonus of 35,000 points is worth $250 which is a touch higher than many of the other best travel credit cards in Canada.
 That being said, there is an annual fee of $150.

 As of August 8, 2018, the BMO World Elite Mastercard (referral link) now comes with Mastercard Airport Experiences provided by LoungeKey and 4 free passes each year.
 LoungeKey is nearly identical to the previous Priority Pass program that was included.
 There are a few lounges that one has that the other doesn’t but generally speaking, I wouldn’t say one program is better than the other.
 Either way, the BMO World Elite Mastercard is one of the best credit cards with free airport lounge access.

 Since lounge membership normally costs $99 USD a year and $32 per visit.
 You end with $227 USD in lounge passes which is worth more than the annual fee.